riz-codes/zkSync-Era-samplecontract/Steps to deploy the contract.md

 	This will verify your contract and result shows <i>"Nothing to compile.
 Your verification ID is: 0000.
 Contract successfully verified on zkSync block explorer!"</i>

+	Note: The above steps are taken from official Documentation of zkSync, the link to the docs is https://era.zksync.io/docs/dev/